Text and hypertext

 In general, text is the most accessible format.
 Why not just use text and no other multimedia?
 Because you want to engage your learners, and text for the most part isn't that engaging.

 To make hypertext more accessible, ensure the title of the link describes where the link goes.
-Those who cannot see the screen, that is thos using screen readers, are able to navigate through the hyperlinks on the page.
+Those who cannot see the screen, that is those using screen readers, are able to navigate through the hyperlinks on the page.
 If the the hyperlink is https://DID_Multimedia, then that is exactly what will be read out.
 Also, if it says "click here", then that will be read out.
 It doesn't tell the reader anything about where the link will go.

 If you are linking to documents, if the document is not something that will open in a web browser, then tell the user what type of document it is.
 For example, PDF documents will open in the browser so the title of the document is enough information.
-Microsoft Word documents will not open in the browser, so it is useful to add some indication that when they click their computer will try to download an MSWord document (e.g. Projected Design Template (MS Word)).
+Microsoft Word documents may not open in the browser, so it is useful to add some indication that when they click their computer might try to download an MSWord document (e.g. Projected Design Template (MS Word)).

 Tools for creating hypertext